kfranqueiro/wai-conformance-model-test/README.md

 A couple of components exist to help with implementing broken and fixed variants of features side-by-side.
 These work with the commands listed above to produce the broken and fixed variants.

-### Defining different attributes on one element: Fixable
+### Defining Different Attributes on One Element with Fixable

 ```astro
 <Fixable as="tagname" ... broken={...} fixed={...}>